-Barr oversees seven local media hubs - each in a top-70 market, representing just over 7% coverage in the U.S. The television stations, web and mobile platforms are recognized as news leaders across the media spectrum: KPRC-Houston (NBC); WDIV-Detroit (NBC); WKMG-Orlando (CBS); KSAT-San Antonio (ABC); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
-GMG also owns Graham Digital, a digital media and technology development group based in Detroit and Atlanta-based, Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.
+Barr oversees seven local media hubs — each in a top-71 market, representing just under 7% coverage in the U.S. The television stations, web and mobile platforms are recognized as news leaders across the media spectrum: KPRC-Houston (NBC); WDIV-Detroit (NBC); WKMG-Orlando (CBS); KSAT-San Antonio (ABC); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
+GMG also owns Graham Digital, a digital media and technology development group based in Detroit, and Atlanta-based Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.

 Under Barr’s leadership, Graham Media Group was awarded “2016 Station Group of the Year” by Broadcasting and Cable Magazine.

 Barr serves on the boards of the Associated Press and the Television Bureau of Advertising.
-In addition, she is the Chairman for Television for the National Association of Broadcasters and serves on the National Association of Broadcasters Leadership Foundation.
-Barr is currently a member of the Executive Committee of the NBC Affiliate Board and is a past Chair of the ABC Board of Governors.
+In addition, she is the Chairman of the NBC Affiliate Board and serves on the National Association of Broadcasters Leadership Foundation.
+Barr is a past Chair of the NAB TV Board and former Chair of the ABC Board of Governors.
 She has served twice as Chairman of the Board for the Illinois Broadcasters Association.
-In addition, Barr is a member of the Advisory Board for Quinnipiac University’s School of Communications and is actively involved in the Chicago community serving on the board and executive committee of the Chicago Academy for the Arts.